-In Fig. 5, the transverse macroparticle distribution established after 40 bunches is depicted for two different secondary-emission yields δ{max} .
+In Fig. 5, the transverse macroparticle distribution after 40 bunches is depicted for two different values of the secondary-emission yield δ{max} .
+For small values of δ{max} (top figure), the electron density is fairly uniform, which is consistent with the linear increase of the electric spacecharge field in Fig. 4.
 For large values of δ{max} (bottom figure), two broad vertical stripes of increased electron density emerge.
-The path of a macroelectron and of all its descendants is constrained to the same horizontal position by the magnetic field, which leads to the appearance of many narrow vertical lines compounding these two stripes.
-The two vertical stripes are located at a horizontal distance of about $\pm 20\sigma$ (6 mm) from the beam-pipe center.
-Figure 6 shows that at this horizontal position the maximum electron energy after the passage of a bunch is about equal to the characteristic energy E_p^m for which the secondary-emission yield is maximum (see Fig. 1).
-Figure 7 demonstrates that the high-density region moves towards the center, when the beam current is decreased, as one might expect.
+The path of a macroelectron and of all its descendants is constrained by the magnetic field to the same horizontal position, which leads to the appearance of many narrow vertical lines compounding these two stripes.
+The two vertical stripes are located at a horizontal distance of about $\pm 20 \sigma$ (6 mm) from the beam-pipe center.

+Figure 6 shows that at this horizontal position the maximum electron energy after the passage of a bunch is about equal to the characteristic energy E_p^m for which the secondary- $\hat{\epsilon}$ mission yield is maximum (see Fig. 1).
+In Figure 6, we also demonstrate the effect of different choices for the number of tracking steps per bunch passage.
+The typically chosen 5 tracking steps per bunch (bottom picture) give an unphysically large value for the maximum energy of electrons close to the center of the beam pipe, as

-Figure 2: Charge of the electron cloud (in units of e) accumulated inside a bending magnet as a function of time (in s), for two different values of the maximum yield δ{max} ; top: $\delta{max} =$ 1.1; bottom: $\delta{max} = 1.7$.
+Figure 2: Charge of the electron cloud (in units of e) accumulated inside an LHC bending magnet as a function of time (in s), for two different values of the maximum yield δ{max} ; top: $\delta{max} = 1.1$; bottom: $\delta{max} = 1.7$.
 The total time span corresponds to 41 bunch passages, which are reflected in the sawtooth-like evolution pattern.
 In this simulation, 1000 macroparticles per bunch were launched, and the grid size was 500 points.

-Figure 3: Charge of the electron cloud (in units of e) accumulated in a bending magnet as a function of time (in s); top: with and without space charge; bottom: with an emission probability η{pe}^{eff} of 1 photoelectron/photon (corresponding to 90% photon reflectivity at the beam screen) and with an effective emission probability of only 0.2 photoelectrons per photon (for a reduced photon reflectivity).
+Figure 3: Charge of the electron cloud (in units of e) accumulated in an LHC bending magnet as a function of time (in s); top: with and without space charge; bottom: with an emission probability η{pc}^{eff} of 1 photoelectron/photon (corresponding to 90% photon reflectivity at the beam screen) and with an effective emission probability of only 0.2 photoelectrons per photon (corresponding to a reduced photon reflectivity).
 A maximum secondary-emission yield δ{max} of 1.5 was assumed.

-Figure 4: Electron acceleration (in m/s2) due to the electric self-field of the electron cloud as a function of radius (in m), after 40 bunches for a maximum yield of $\delta{max} = 1.1$.
+Figure 4: Electron acceleration (in m/s2) due to the electric self-field of the electron cloud in an LHC bending magnet as a function of radius (in m), after 40 bunches; a maximum secondary-emission yield of $\delta{max} = 1.1$ was assumed.